Kenya's stock exchange sees boost from repeal of rate cap

 The exchange - an entry point for foreign investors seeking exposure to East Africa’s fast-growing economies, and the continent’s fifth biggest overall - has seen the number of companies it lists remain at about 65 for many years.
 Those companies are currently worth a combined 2.5 trillion shillings ($24.6 billion).

-It launched an incubator programme in December 2018 to prepare young firms for eventual listing or bond issuance.
+It launched an incubator programs in December 2018 to prepare young firms for eventual listing or bond issuance.

 The scheme is working well, Odundo said, with 24 companies from the entertainment, media, travel, beverages and even steel manufacturing sectors admitted onto the platform, called Ibuka.